obbimi/Squore/docs/build.using.github.actions.md

 - Goto [actions](https://github.com/obbimi/Squore/actions)
   - Choose [Upload apk's from a github release to Google Play Store as draft](https://github.com/obbimi/Squore/actions/workflows/deploy.yml) > Run workflow
-  - provide 'Brand' and 'VersionCode'
+  - provide 'Brand' and 'Version' to deploy (Version should typically be 'latest')
-  - Runs for less than a minute (several runs can be started simultaneously)
+    - Runs for less than a minute
+    - Several runs can be started simultaneously
 - Goto [Play Console](https://play.google.com/console/u/0/developers/5046226336743383720/app-list)
   - Select the Correct app (Brand) and go to
     - Test and Release > Release overview